MakisChristou/rtxon/README.md

 # rtxon
 Yet another Rust raytracer implementation.
-The goal of this project is to familiarize myself with more intermidiate concepts in Rust such as traits, lifetimes, shared pointers and design patterns as well as leanr a bit of Raytracing basics on the side.
+The goal of this project is to familiarize myself with more intermidiate concepts in Rust such as traits, lifetimes, shared pointers and design patterns as well as learn a bit of Raytracing basics on the side.
 The source code is my implementation of [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.

 ## Features